philshem/gmaps_popular_times_scraper/README.md

 Run the scraper by putting a URL as the system argument:

-    python3 scrape_gm.py $URL
+    python3 scrape_gm.py "$URL_TO_CSV"

+or specifically for a google sheets

+    python scrape_gm.py "https://docs.google.com/spreadsheets/d/{sheet_id}/gviz/tq?tqx=out:csv&sheet={sheet_name}"

-The URL can be a full google maps URL
+The URL should point to any CSV (local or http) that has as the first column a valid google maps url.
+For example:

     https://www.google.com/maps/place/Der+Gr%C3%BCne+Libanon/@47.3809042,8.5325368,17z/data=!3m1!4b1!4m5!3m4!1s0x47900a0e662015b7:0x54fec14b60b7f528!8m2!3d47.3809006!4d8.5347255